Commencement Frequently Asked Questions

 - Driving Instructions and Campus Map: Or contact USF Public Safety at (415) 422-4222.

 - Bon Appetit Market: Located in the University Center, will be open limited hours during the commencement ceremonies for food and beverage service; please call (415) 422-6294 for business hours.

 - University Bookstore: Located in University Center, will be open limited hours during the commencement ceremonies.
 Diploma frames can be purchased here.
 Please call (415) 422-6493 for business hours.

 - How do I obtain an official transcript, enrollment verification, or degree verification?
 Visit the Student Records webpage for additional information.

 - Can transcripts be ordered through the National Student Clearinghouse?
 Yes, you can order them directly at studentclearinghouse.org

-- Can I get my diploma or transcript if I have a hold on my account?
-No, they will not be released if a student or alum has any outstanding financial or library obligations with the University.
+- Can I get my diploma if I have a hold on my account?
+No, your diploma will not be released if a student or alum has any outstanding financial or library obligations with the University.

 - Does my USFCA email address expire?
 No, it is yours to have as an alumni.

 If you borrowed from the Federal Direct Stafford Student Loan Program, Federal Grad PLUS, Federal Perkins Loan or Nursing Student Loan for study at USF, you must complete exit counseling before graduation as stipulated by Federal regulations.